MoIzadloo/ultimate-react-multilevel-menu/README.md

 ### Items

-Items component is a link and a container for other Item or Items components
+Items component is a link and a container for other Items or Items components

 #### Props